Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 Learn More

-How much does Norton LifeLock cost?
+How much does LifeLock cost?

-But the real prize is the Ultimate plan.
+But the real prize is the Total plan.
 It has a $3 million insurance policy, credit monitoring from all three major bureaus, and extensive monitoring of social media, assets, and financial transactions.
 It's the best for comprehensive identity protection services.

 LifeLock dashboard open on Credit Services tab.

-Norton LifeLock prices for individuals
+LifeLock prices for individuals

-Monthly cost $11.99/mo $22.99/mo $34.99/mo
+Monthly cost $12.49/mo $19.99/mo $34.99/mo

 Learn more View plan View plan View plan

-Norton LifeLock prices for families with kids
+LifeLock prices for families

-Monthly cost $35.99/mo $57.99/mo $79.99/mo
+Monthly cost $35.99/mo $47.99/mo

-Norton LifeLock has a generous 30-day trial.
+LifeLock has a generous 30-day trial.
 It's plenty of time to test out the monitoring tools, credit reports, and other features.

-What do you get with Norton LifeLock?
+What do you get with LifeLock?

-Norton LifeLock is most notable for offering insurance policies that exceed the industry standard of $1 million.
+LifeLock is most notable for offering insurance policies that exceed the industry standard of $1 million.
 It also has several premium monitoring tools for credit, financial transactions, identity fraud, and more.

 Norton LifeLock main dashboard with list of alerts